Doesn’t it seem like the best writing ideas come at the most inconvenient times?

 If your idea light bulb likes to shine while your hands are tied or when you’re away from your usual writing tools, then I have some tips to help you make sure you don’t lose your most creative writing ideas:

-- Pocket-sized notebooks: If pen and paper are your preferred writing tools, then stock up on pocket-sized notebooks (Moleskine makes a good one).
+- Pocket-sized notebooks: If pen and paper are your preferred writing tools, then stock up on pocket-sized notebooks (Moleskine makes a good one) [aff link].
 They’re cheap and small enough to stash everywhere: on your nightstand, in your purse, pocket, car, or desk drawer at work.
 Keep a pen or pencil with each one.

 - Get technological: Download a voice recorder app on your mobile phone.
 Perfect for the car, a recorder is an ideal way to get a little writing done or capture your most brilliant thoughts when your hands are tied.
 Speaking of phones…